timleevt/ppls-champ/README.md

 This repository will serve as the codebase for the front-end React portion of the application.
 It will also house information about the project and the tech stack being used.

-## Pre-requisites & installation
-Node is needed for installing the dependencies
-Use `npm install` to install all dependencies from the package.json
-Use `npm start` to run the code in localhost

-For the backend
-Activate the virtual environment ex. `conda activate peopleschamp`
-Set the FLASK_APP and run
-`set FLASK_APP=app.py'
-`flask run`

 ## Tech Stack
 **Front-end**